Colm and Jim-Jim's Home Run

-Colm and Jim-Jim's Home Run was a game show broadcast on RTÉ One on Sunday evenings after the Six One News.
+Colm and Jim-Jim's Home Run is a game show broadcast on RTÉ One on Sunday evenings after the Six One News.
 It was presented by, respectively, Colm Hayes and Jim-Jim Nugent.
 First aired on Sunday 16 November 2008 at 18:30, it was a creation of Vision Independent Productions.
 Contestants could win €25,000 without answering a single question.
 To promote the show the presenters appeared on chat show Tubridy Tonight the night before the first episode was broadcast.